usdot-jpo-ode/wzdx/README.md

 The WZDx Specification repository contains two main subdirectories, each containing their own README file with additional information about the purpose and files within:

-1. [`create-feed`](/create-feed), which contains information regarding the creation of a WZDx feed, e.g., feed format, example feed outputs, JSON schemas, and validation tools.
+1. [`create-feed`](/create-feed), which contains information regarding the creation of a WZDx feed, including feed format, example feeds, JSON schemas, and validation tools.
 2. [`spec-content`](/spec-content), which details the data content of the WZDx specification, including data tables, field names and types, and enumerations.

 A third directory- [`images`](/images) - contains the images that are referenced throughout the repository.

-### Contents
+## Contents
 - [**Creating the WZDx Feed**](/create-feed)
     - [**Example Feed GeoJSON Files**](/create-feed/examples)
         - [LineString Example](/create-feed/examples/linestring_example.geojson)